Sonoma Mountain: North Sonoma Mountain Regional Park

 The North Sonoma Mountain Regional Park and Open Space Preserve encompasses 820 acres of Sonoma Mountain abutting Jack London State Historic Park.
 The land was purchased for public use between 2003 and 2015 by the Sonoma County Agricultural Preservation and Open Space District in cooperation with the Coastal Conservancy and Bay Area Ridge Trail Council.
 The park opened in February 2015 with 20 mile of dirt trails for hikers, runners, and equestrians.
-The trail system connects with the Hayfields Trail on the Jack London park to form an 8 mile segment of the Bay Area Ridge Trail.
+The trail system connects with the Hayfields Trail in Jack London park to form an 8 mile segment of the Bay Area Ridge Trail.
 Ridge trail views at 2000 ft in elevation include a 180-degree panorama of the Sonoma Valley and the Santa Rosa plain.
 Some viewpoints have picnic tables.
-Some trails are closed to mountain bikes, and dogs are not allowed on the park.
+Some trails are closed to mountain bikes, and dogs are not allowed in the park.
 Park access is through the former Jacobs Ranch at 5297 Sonoma Mountain Road, approximately 3 mile from Bennett Valley Road.
-The park is open from 7 AM to sunset.
-Regional Parks membership avoids $7.00 parking fees.
+The park is open from 7 AM to sunset, with a $7.00 parking fee for those without Regional Parks membership.
 There is a bathroom at the parking lot, but no drinking water is available.
 There is a wheelchair-accessible trail from the parking lot to picnic tables in a shaded grove on Matanzas Creek.

 Fairfield Osborn Preserve

 The Fairfield Osborn Preserve is a 460 acre nature reserve situated on the northwest flank of Sonoma Mountain in Sonoma County, California.
 There are several plant communities within the property, oak woodland being the dominant type.
 Other habitats include chaparral, native clump grassland, marsh, coastal scrub and riparian zone.
 A diverse fauna inhabits this area including black-tailed deer, coyote, bobcat and mountain lion; moreover, there are abundant avifauna, amphibians, reptiles and insects.
-The flora is extremely diverse including many native trees, shrubs, grasses, lichens and mosses.
+The flora are extremely diverse including many native trees, shrubs, grasses, lichens, and mosses.
 Copeland Creek and its tributaries drain the preserve as they wend their way down steep ravines toward eventual discharge to the Laguna de Santa Rosa.
-The property was originally a Spanish Land Grant holding and is now owned and managed by Sonoma State University, who uses it as a research base and as an educational tool for the general public.
+The property was originally a Spanish Land Grant holding and is now owned and managed by Sonoma State University, which uses it as a research base and as an educational tool for the general public.
 An understated natural trail system weaves through the property to provide access to creek canyons, ridges and marshy areas.
 The preserve is situated at elevations between 1,600 and 1,900 ft above sea level and features a landscape riddled with basalt exposures that betray the volcanic prehistory of Sonoma Mountain.